 Signed a minor-league deal with the Royals in March of 2015.

-Furcal (hamstring) signed a minor-league deal with the Royals on Monday, Andy McCullough of the Kansas City Star reports.
+Furcal (hamstring) re-signed with the Royals on Wednesday, Andy McCullough of the Kansas City Star reports.

 To instantly reveal our fantasy analysis of every player – including Rafael Furcal – simply subscribe now.